hifly81/udp-kafka/README.md

 # UDP to Kafka

-Publish UDP packets to Kafka
+Publish UDP packets to Kafka.

 ## How to run on local